Krillh/Airzlinshire/Misc/Eras of History.md

 > [!note]
 > I want a new name for this era

 The Era of Celestia Accord is marked by an increase in the importance of [[Majik]] in the cultures of the [[Western Continent]] around [[Myan Kian Lake]].
 There was a growing curiosity about it's true limits and a newfound desire to master it.
-There was a sharp jump in [[Majik]] use in farming, and for the first time, there was a large volume of people trying to use it in their daily routine.
-It became clear
+There was a sharp jump in [[Majik]] use in farming, and for the first time, there was a large volume of people trying to use it in their daily life.
+It became clear that there was more to [[Majik]] than originally thought.
+This was also a time of strong cultural development, farming techniques had been rapidly improving, producing more food, and allowing larger segments of city populations to explore other passions.
+Art became very important to peoples--especially those in the central continent.
+Not only visual art, but music, poetry, and performing.
+The spike in interest around [[Majik]] actually quickly died out, being replaced

 This was no doubt started by the "discovery" of [[Majik#Mixing Elements|element mixing]].
 This led to the nearby